-CASINOS: The Illinois Gaming Board has published emergency rules that would allow co-branding for online sports betting.
+The board issued the emergency co-branding rule on May 28.
 According to the gaming board website, an emergency rule is an adopted rule that becomes immediately effective upon first filing with the Secretary of State and automatically expires after 150 days.
-Illinois took its first sports bet in a brick-and-mortar casino on March 9.

-Illinois lawmakers on May 23 approved a Chicago casino, according to published reports.
-A spending package to get Illinois through the rest of the year, and next, passed early Sunday.
-Saturday was the fourth day of a special session.
-The Senate approved the casino plan 42-14, and it will be sent to Gov. J.B.
-Pritzker’s desk, who has indicated in the past that he would sign it.
-The state’s capital programs would get $45 million upfront in licensing fees before the casino opened, according to bill sponsor Sen. Bill Cunningham, of Chicago.
+Illinois lawmakers approved the Chicago casino on May 23, according to published reports.
+The Senate approved the casino plan 42-14, before sending it to Pritzker’s desk.
+The state’s capital programs would get $45 million upfront in licensing fees before the casino opened, according to bill sponsor Sen. Bill Cunningham of Chicago.

 A statute dating back to the early 1800s cannot be applied to daily fantasy sports to allow the loser of a bet to reclaim losses, the Illinois Supreme Court has ruled https://t.co/4AzTOWm4Rg— Capitol News Illinois (@CapitolNewsIL) April 17, 2020

-The Illinois Supreme Court ruled April 16 that daily fantasy sports do not fit the state law's definition of gambling, according to Capitol News Illinois.
-In the legislature, the house has gone on recess indefinitely.
-The senate has adjourned until at least April 28.
+LEGISLATURE: The Illinois Supreme Court ruled April 16 that daily fantasy sports do not fit the state law's definition of gambling, according to Capitol News Illinois.

 CHECK OUT: More about Indiana sports betting and gaming